This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 A Look Into Vienna’s Districts

-Vienna is split into 23 municipal districts, which are numbered for easy reference.
-The number of each district roughly indicates when it was incorporated into the beautiful city of Vienna.
+Vienna is split into 23 different districts, which are numbered for easy reference.
+The number of each district roughly indicates when it was incorporated into the stunning city of Vienna.

 Our Favourite Hotels in Vienna